ufcg-lsd/arrebol/worker/deploy/README.md

 ### _1.Create RSA Key Pair_

 `Note: If you already have a key pair configured between the coordination host and the worker nodes go to Install dependencies.`
+`Note 2 The deployment use the same private key to access all worker nodes`

 Log into the coordination host, and then use command-line SSH to generate a key pair using the RSA algorithm.
 To generate RSA keys, on the command line, enter: